Video Doorbell Scoring

 This test measures the time to stream for live view, which is important for responding to events in real time after a notification is received.
 The intention is to measure the effectiveness of the streaming platform and infrastructure used by the doorbell.
 As such, testing is done on the local network only for consistency as cellular or public Wi-Fi connections introduce a high level of uncontrolled latency.
 Maximum acceptable time to start for any points is 20 seconds.

 Scoring is the maximum allowed time minus the average time to start, expressed out of 10.
-10 attempts on 10 different days.
+17 attempts on 12 different days (12 normal, 5 ring).

 Limitations